Municue

 The committee may vote to make recommendations to City Council regarding any of the following items on this agenda.

-#CA briefing on The Other Ones Foundation, presented by Executive Director Liz Baker, to the Housing & Neighborhood Revitalization Department, covering the foundation's work related to homelessness or housing services.
+#CA briefing on The Other Ones Foundation, presented by Executive Director Liz Baker, to the Department of Housing & Neighborhood Revitalization.

-#DA briefing on the City of Dallas's procedures for servicing homeless encampments and a policy discussion on the city's homeless encampment approach, presented by the Director of Emergency Management and Crisis Response.
+#DA briefing on encampment servicing procedures and a policy discussion on the City's homeless encampment policy, presented by Kevin Oden, Director of Emergency Management and Crisis Response.

-#FBriefing on authorizing a Resolution of No Objection (RONO) and TEFRA Hearing Approval for four 4% Low Income Housing Tax Credit applications to TDHCA, backed by Dallas Housing Finance Corporation bond inducement, for affordable housing developments at Beltline Flats, Huntington Place Senior Living, The Henley, and University Hills.
+#FBriefing on an upcoming City Council item to authorize a Resolution of No Objection and TEFRA Hearing Approval for four affordable housing developments applying for 2026 4% Low Income Housing Tax Credits through TDHCA, with bond inducement approved by the Dallas Housing Finance Corporation.

-#HBriefing on authorizing the Dallas Public Facility Corporation to acquire, develop, and own Trinity Basin, a mixed-income multifamily development at 301 and 808 N Ewing Ave, and enter into a 75-year lease agreement with Savoy Equity Partners, LLC.
+#HBriefing on an upcoming City Council item to authorize the Dallas Public Facility Corporation to acquire, develop, and own Trinity Basin, a mixed-income multifamily development at 301 and 808 N Ewing Ave, through a 75-year lease agreement with Savoy Equity Partners, LLC.

-#IBriefing on authorizing the Dallas Public Facility Corporation to acquire, develop, and own Mockingbird Corner, a mixed-income multifamily development at 1241 W Mockingbird Ln, and enter into a 75-year lease agreement with GHN Holdings, LLC.
+#IBriefing on a forthcoming City Council authorization for the Dallas Public Facility Corporation to acquire, develop, and own Mockingbird Corner, a mixed-income multifamily development at 1241 W Mockingbird Ln, and to enter into a 75-year lease agreement with GHN Holdings, LLC as applicant.

 Municue is in beta